I'm being cared for by:

 Benny and Jet RES's Info...

-Benny and Jet are juvenile aquatic red-eared slider turtles currently in the Balitmore aera.
-They can be adopted together or seperately.
+Benny and Jet have been adopted, but we have other juvenile aquatic red-eared slider turtles currently in the Baltimore and York area.
+They can be adopted together or separately.
 For now, a 20 gallon "long" aquarium or large Rubbermaid tote would be good for them, but in a year or so they'll need a larger tank.
 Eventually they'll each need at least a 55 gallon aquarium, or larger if kept together.
 We can't tell if they're male or female because they're too small.
 Once they reach about 4" in shell length, we should be able to tell.
 Keep in mind that adult sliders don't always get along, so they might not be able to be kept together as adults.

 Maryland residents must have a DNR permit to keep a turtle under 4", but the permit is easy to get and costs only $25 a year.
 Once the turtles are 4", you won't have to renew the permit.